firsttris/plugin.video.sendtokodi/README.md

 [Download repo for kodi 19+](https://github.com/firsttris/repository.sendtokodi.python3/raw/master/repository.sendtokodi.python3/repository.sendtokodi.python3-0.0.1.zip)

 *Please note that kodi 18 is limited to python 2 only, but the used URL resolver yt-dlp requires python 3.6+.
 Therefore, the kodi 18 version uses [youtube-dl](https://youtube-dl.org/) instead.
-Unfortunately, the development of youtube-dl is stuck and youtube made breaking changes to their website, resulting in throttled playbacks.
-The issue has been addressed but due to the absence of maintainers the code is not merged into the project.
-To enable unthrottled playback [this](https://github.com/ytdl-org/youtube-dl/pull/30184) unofficial version of youtube-dl is used within the plugin instead.*
+Unfortunately, the development of youtube-dl was stuck and development has just been resumed lately.
+So the kodi 18 version of this plugin might not be as stable as the kodi 19 version.*

 ## Features
 - [supported sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)